Hegl1/ParProg2021/Assignment_12/assignment_12.md

 - Some points are very fast.
 This is due to some points being initialized with a very low mass and therefore getting accelerated quite violently.
 - The simulation probably needs some fine tuning in terms of parameters (e.g. the masses of particles and the gravitational constant).
-- A collision model would be very benefitial because we could avoid using workarounds (described in [here](#Updating-velocity)) which currently lead to odd behaviour of the particles.
+- A collision model would be very beneficial because we could avoid using workarounds (described in [here](#Updating-velocity)) which currently lead to odd behavior of the particles.

 ### Parallel version